benchantech/practice/README.md

 ## ✨ Features

-- **Private by Design:** Your data is stored locally in your browser.
-Nothing is sent to a server.
+- **Safe by Design:** Your data is loaded from sources you select and only stored locally.
 - **Family-Ready:** Supports multiple users and shared progress tracking.
 - **Flexible Sync:** Save to a simple Google Sheet or a more advanced GitHub Pages repo.
 - **Gamified Progress:** XP tracking, streak visualization, and skill-level summaries.